Board of Trustees 2015-2016

 Lisille is one of Gateway's founders and the founding board chair.
 After seeing Gateway through its 10th anniversary year, Lisille moved to emeritus status.
 She has also served as a member of the board of trustees of the Headlands Center for the Arts, the Oxbow School, and the San Francisco Education Fund.
 She has served on advisory committees for the Schools of the Sacred Heart and the Charles Armstrong School.
 Lisille and her husband moved to California in 1982 as owner/operators of Mount Veeder Winery in Napa, CA, where they lived for 10 years.
 They have two grown children.

-Peter was the founding principal of Gateway and served as its executive director until 2007.
-Peter then became chief of staff and for six months, the interim chief executive officer of the California Charter Schools Association.
-He is now in Rwanda as the founding head of school at Gashora Girls Academy of Science and Technology, a boarding school for 270 A-level students that opened in 2011.
+Peter was the founding principal of Gateway and served as its Executive Director until 2007.
+Peter then became Chief of Staff, and for six months the interim Chief Executive Officer, of the California Charter Schools Association.
+In 2010 he moved to Rwanda to be the founding head of school at Gashora Girls Academy of Science and Technology, a boarding school for 270 A-level students.
+He is now based in Seattle as the Executive Director of Rwanda Girls Initiative, the 501 (c)(3) that supports the school.
 Prior to becoming Gateway's principal in 1998, Peter was the headmaster of Cate School in Santa Barbara, and he taught history for 18 years at Fountain Valley School in Colorado Springs.
 Peter graduated from Williams College with a degree in art history, has a M.Ed. from Boston State College, and has done advanced study at the University of Colorado and the Harvard Graduate School of Education.
-Peter is the father of two daughters--Amy who has been with him in Rwanda for two years and is the university counselor and Elyssa who lives in San Francisco, works for a dot com company and was married in 2013.
+Peter is the father of two daughters--Amy who was with him in Rwanda for two years as the university counselor and now lives in Boston, and Elyssa who lives in San Francisco with her husband and son (making Peter a very proud grandpa!).